christofferholmstedt/opencv-wrapper-egbis/README.md

 ----
 * Move algorithm wrapper to separate file so it can be used outside of my example application.
-* Add slider for each input value.
-* Make the example more responsive (should not run EGBIS as soon as I change one value/slider).
-* Move interface/gui code out of main.
+* Move interface/gui code out of main.cpp.

 How to use
 ----------